 A Gift Acceptance Policy will put established guidelines around which donations your organization will accept and which you may decline.
 Having a policy like this will ensure the donations accepted stay in alignment with your organization's mission and values.
 In addition, a Donor Acceptance Policy can dictate if a gift has a restricted use associated.
 Keep this in mind when building your User Permissions and Project structure.
 To review an exhaustive list of the various Permissions that can be managed, check out this Support Article.

-While all data points and fields function almost exactly the same regardless of how your organization uses Virtuous, the definition, and nuances of when and exactly how to use each field can vary widely and MUST be well documented.
+While all data points and fields function almost exactly the same regardless of how your organization uses Virtuous CRM+, the definition, and nuances of when and exactly how to use each field can vary widely and MUST be well documented.

 - What Tags does your organization use?